 Special Olympics is a global organization that exists to highlight the abilities of people with intellectual disabilities.
 While we are a sports-focused and competitive-focused organization, our benefits go well beyond the boundaries of the playing field.
 Research has shown that athletes who participate in Special Olympics are better equipped to hold jobs, live on their own and complete day to day tasks than their non-playing counterparts.

-WHAT IS THE MISSION OF NORTHAMPTON COUNTY SPECIAL OLYMPICS?
+WHAT IS THE MISSION OF TEAM NORTHAMPTON SPECIAL OLYMPICS?

 WHO CAN PARTICIPATE IN SPECIAL OLYMPICS?